PennLINC/xcp_d/docs/usage.rst

 Example bids-filter-file
 ========================

-In this example file, we only run ``xcp_d`` on resting-state preprocessed BOLD runs from session "01".
+In this example file, we only run XCP-D on resting-state preprocessed BOLD runs from session "01".

 .. code-block:: json